shahankhan47/react-project/Professional/2-the-wild-oasis/lessons.md

         -   the method returns a function mutate which can be used in any eventHandler.
         -   the method accepts an object as param.
 The keys of the object are:
             -   mutationFn - your async api method
+                -   mutationFn returns a callback which accepts only 1 param which is an object.
             -   onSuccess - what to do when the api returns success.
             -   onError - what to do on error.
             -   there are other keys as well.
 You can check out.